lvzon/dsmr-p1-parser/doc/IEC-62056-21-notes.md

 # IEC 62056-21 and derivatives (e.g. DSMR P1)

-**Levien van Zon**
+Levien van Zon (levien at gnuritas dot org)

 ### Hardware

-Optical "D0" reading/writing head for IEC 62056-21 can be ordered e.g. here:
+IEC 62056-21 smart meters are generally fitted with an optical "D0" interface, which is used to exchange data with the meter.
+An optical D0 reading/writing head for IEC 62056-21 can be ordered e.g. here:

    - <https://www.amazon.de/dp/B01B8N0ASY/ref=pe_3044161_185740101_TE_item>

 It uses infrared light (between 800 and 1000 nm) for signal transmission and reception, and is generally kept in place with a magnet.
 The cable should always point downward.

+The Dutch DSMR smart meters do have an optical "D0" interface, but it often seems to be disabled in software.
+Instead, these meters are fitted with a 5V inverted serial "P1" interface, which can only be used for reading data, in a text-based format that is derived from IEC 62056-21 mode D (see below).

 ### Serial connection

 The optical IEC 62056-21 interface initially operates at 300 baud, 7N1, even parity.
-It can be used for both reading and writing, although this should to be done at the same time (it is half-duplex).
+It can be used for both reading and writing, although this should noy be done at the same time (it is half-duplex).

 The DSMR P1 interface is read-only and uses a fixed baud rate of either 9600 baud, or 115200 baud for DSMR version >=4.0, and telegrams are sent every 1 or 10 seconds, as long as the RTS line is high.

 Both interfaces use an inverted serial signal relative to a "normal" serial port.
 This means that a binary 1 is represented by the electrical or optical signal being low (0V or no IR light), and a binary 0 is represented by +5V or an IR light signal.
 If you use a regular TTL serial port, extra hardware (e.g. an inverter IC or a transistor) is usually needed to invert the serial signal.
-RS232 also uses an inverted signal.
+RS232 also uses an inverted signal, but operates in the voltage range -15V to +15V, so voltage conversion is usually needed if an RS232-interface is used as serial interface with a smart meter.

 ### Wake-up

 Especially battery powered meters require a wake-up sequence to be sent before further communication on the optical IEC 62056-21 interface.
 In most cases, sending a string of 65 zero-characters ('\0') should do the trick, followed by a pause of 1.5 seconds.
 If serial data is sent asynchronously, make sure you also wait for the data to be sent, which probably requires a total waiting time of 2.7 seconds after sending the wake-up string.

-The DSMR P1 interface does not require wake-up, but it sonly sends data if the RTS pin is high (>4V).
+The DSMR P1 interface does not require wake-up, but it only sends data if the RTS pin is high (>4V).

 ### IEC 62056-21 Protocol modes